johnking7/link-docs/index.rst

 Link Blockchain
 ===============

 Link is an uncontrolled `linked data <https://en.wikipedia.org/wiki/Linked_data>`_ ecosystem living on the blockchain.
 It is fully public.
 It cannot be censored and no one can be prevented from participating.
 It is fully programmable at every level.
-It is a development platform for interconnected distributed content apps that empower the individual.
+It is a protocol for interconnected distributed content apps that empower the individual.

 The blockchain was activated on Thursday 27th April 2017 09:15:23 AM (UTC).